practicingruby/practicing-ruby-paid/posts/v6/009-isolate-responsibilities.md

 ...
 Objects for data, functions for action.
 Not pure functions (can have side effects)

+..
+Context independence!
+Each component is understandable in isolation from the rest of the system

 What we're really looking for is a design that gets some of the organizational benefits of object-oriented programming while preserving a bit of